 Is it Okay to Eat Chia Seeds Without Soaking?

 So, it is ok to eat chia seeds without soaking them first.
-But you might want to choose to soak them.
-That’s how we eat them a majority of the time.
+But you might want to choose soaking chia seeds in water instead.
+That’s how we used to eat them a majority of the time.
 Now we have switched to grinding them, but I think both methods are great!

 Why Soak Chia Seeds?